 In this article:

 - Inflammation of the blood vessels in the nasal area causes swelling of the inner lining of the nose.
-This blocks the nasal passage and is known as nasal congestion.
+The swelling blocks the nasal passage, known as nasal congestion.

-- A stuffy nose can affect your speech and hearing.
-It can also disturb your sleep in the long term.
+- Nasal congestion can affect your speech and hearing, and it can even disturb your sleep in the long term.

 A stuffy nose is known as nasal congestion in medical terms.
 Nasal congestion presents as a blockage in the nose due to the swelling of the tissues inside the nasal passages.